hpc2n/sphinx-lesson-template/content/motivation.rst

  2. the tasks are very small and have a very low task-specific performance, and
  3. a very large number of tasks can be ready for scheduling at any given time.

+It is therefore very important that the task granularity is **balanced**:

 .. figure:: img/granuality2.png

 Both of these extremes lead to lowered performance.